YU000jp/logseq-plugin-graph-sieve/README.md

 - Remove strings (filter substrings from body and copy output)

 ## Limitations / Notes
-- Logseq Mode has been removed.
-Only Folder Mode (reading a graph folder) is supported.
 - Folder Mode does not fully reproduce Logseq’s hierarchy/metadata.
 - Whiteboards and temporary in‑progress files are ignored.
 - Some formatting may differ slightly from Logseq’s native rendering.